-Anna Massion Non-executive Director
+Anna Massion

 On November 1, 2022 Anna Massion was appointed as a member of the board of the Company.
-Ms. Massion currently serves as an Independent Non-Executive Director on several boards including Playtech PLC, PlayAGS, Betmakers AU and Artemis Strategic Investment Corp.
+Ms. Massion currently serves as an Independent Non-Executive Director on several boards including PlayAGS and Betmakers AU.
 Previously, Ms. Massion was a Senior Analyst for PAR Capital Management from February 2014 through June 2019.
 Ms. Massion has also served as a Director of Gaming, Lodging and Leisure Research at Hedgeye Risk Management, LLC from November 2008 through February 2014, Vice President/Senior Research Analyst at Marathon Asset Management from April 2008 through October 2008 and at JP Morgan from September 2001 through March 2008 as a Vice President on the Proprietary Trading Desk from 2004.
 Ms. Massion holds a Bachelor of Science in Economics, Concentration in Finance, Minor in Russian and a Master of Business Administration in Finance, Major in Finance from The Wharton School at the University of Pennsylvania.